Rescheduled Ireland Trip 2021

 If you have ever traveled on one of our Young Dubliners Tours in the past deduct $50.00 as a Thank You!

-A message from Keith: The next Ireland trip is in late March 2020.
-We have just finalized the details for the Ireland trip where we will bring 120 fans on the holiday of a lifetime.
-The truth is we did not plan to do another one until the huge success of our March 2018 tour.
-It sold out so quickly and we received so many requests to do one more that we decided it was the only thing to do.
+A message from Keith: The rescheduled Ireland trip is in March 2021.
+We have just finalized the details for the Ireland trip where we will bring 150 fans on the holiday of a lifetime.
 So we are announcing our 10 day Ireland extravaganza to include Belfast, Galway, Dublin and TWO nights at a castle in Donegal (plus many other stops along the way).
-This itinerary has been hand picked based on past experience and will be loads of fun from the first to the last day.
+We will also be playing shows in Belfast, Galway, Dublin and a private show just for the tour party at the hotel in Donegal.
+The itinerary has been hand picked based on past experience and will be loads of fun from the first to the last day.

 USA-Ireland.
 Depart USA for overnight flight to Ireland.
 Dinner and in-flight entertainment is served shortly after take-off.